-Project Requirement Benefit By When Transfer Charter House Data Centre to new Commercial Data Centre Site To transition services from the existing purpose build in-house data centre to a new commercial data centre, maintaining two highly resilient data centres that are managed and controlled by the HBL ICT.
-Remove dependency of a building where the lease is due to expire in 2028 Location into a national commercial site will reduce carbon footprint Remove the projected capital investment costs of managing an in-house data centre.
-Q4 2024/25
+Project Requirement Benefit By When Funding Transfer Charter House Data Centre to new Commercial Data Centre Site & Technology Refresh through Leasing Agreement To transition services from the existing purpose build in-house data centre to a new commercial data centre, maintaining two highly resilient data centres that are managed and controlled by the HBL ICT.
+Remove dependency of a building where the lease is due to expire in 2028 Location into a national commercial site will reduce carbon footprint Remove the projected capital investment costs of managing an inhouse data centre.
+Q4 2024/25 £58k Partnership Funding Transform Charter House Data Centre Space Transform the vacated CH Data Centre site into a new ICT customer deployment site, with designed build and deployment areas.
+Optimise vacated data centre space Improve customer experience for service user appointments Increase storage capacity for IT stock Q4 2025/26 £100k Partnership Funding

-ICT Shared Services

-Transform Charter

-House Data Centre

-Space

-user appointments

-Increase storage capacity for IT stock

-Domain 4 Service Delivery and Support
+Domain 4 - Service Delivery and Support